tilek/random/principles/general/happiness.md

 - Spend little time focusing on what you don't have.

-- Live a lot in the moment instead of ruminating about the past or planning for the possible future too much
+- Live a lot in the moment instead of ruminating about the past or planning for the possible future too much.

-- Walk around trees almost every day, walk in the nature at least once a week.

 - Have a positive mindset, be optimistic